Rdbaker/GameCenter/skate/source/includes/_intro.md

 ##Rate Limit
-The number of requests that can be made through the API is currently limited to 3600 per 24 houres per Auth token, refreshing at midnight.
+The number of requests that can be made through the API is currently limited to 3600 per 24 hours per Auth token, refreshing at midnight.
 If you exceed the rate limit, you will get a `429` error response.
 For all the errors that can be returned, see [the error section](/static/docs/index.html?#errors) below.